What Happens To Women In Their 50s?

 #5 You care less about other people’s opinions.

 There is something magical about getting older.
 You just don’t care anymore!
 Most women over the age of 50 finally find a powerful sense of self-acceptance.
 We quietly realize that other peoples’ opinions and ideas just don’t matter anymore.

 We can identify the energy vampires in our life, and we begin to draw boundaries around our mental and physical energy.
-Women over the age of 50 decide to put themselves first, letting go of guilt and shame that comes from others judgement.
+Women over the age of 50 decide to put themselves first, letting go of the guilt and shame that comes from others’ judgment.